 If you’ve been to our site before, you’ll know we’re not a huge fan of impersonal mega-resorts or kitschy, cartoonish family resorts.
 If we’re being honest, the Bahamas has its fair share of those, in particular the Atlantis on the infamous Paradise Island, and they tend to get a lot of media attention.

 But some of the best hotels in the Bahamas hotels have really nailed the perfect balance between family-friendliness and laid-back luxury, the exact type of boutique hotel we love to visit with kids.
+And don’t worry, if you stay at a boutique hotel like The Island House in Nassau, for example, you can still give your kids a day of waterpark fun by getting a day pass at a bigger Nassau resort.

 If you’re looking for a small, beachfront hotel with a warm family vibe and luxurious feel, the Bahamas is the right place.
 You can choose from award winning all-inclusive resorts like Kamalame Cay, to intimate, more rustic hotels like Small Hope Bay Lodge.